Listen to this article

 This big achievement was all thanks to precise planning and navigation.
 This ensures that the tubes could be safely returning back in the future.
 The NASA-ESA (European Space Agency) Mars rover Sample Return campaign, aims to bring samples from Mars to Earth.
 This will be very essential for closer examination.
 Which is going to help in studying Mars’s habitat.

-During its science campaigns, the rover has collected a pair of samples from rocks regarded as scientifically substantial by the mission team.
+During its science campaigns, the Mars rover has collected a pair of samples from rocks regarded as scientifically substantial by the mission team.
 Scientists have stored one sample from each pair in the organized depot in the “Three Forks” region of Jezero Crater.
 The depot samples serve as backup.
 The other half remains inside Perseverance.

 According to mission scientists, the igneous and sedimentary rock cores will be very beneficial.
 It will provide an excellent sample of the geologic processes that occurred in Jezero shortly after the crater’s formation about 4 billion years ago.

-The rover also left an atmospheric sample and a “witness” tube.
+The Mars rover also left an atmospheric sample and a “witness” tube.
 This will help to see if the samples being collected are contaminated with materials carried by the rover from Earth.

 The “Witness” tube!